 I have friends from around the world who represent different approaches to following Jesus.
 I find the folks on this list to be encouraging and significant voices in my current thinking.

 Rick and his wife moved to the Orange County area from Texas.
 With no contacts, he started Saddleback Community Church.
 It has grown to be one of a handful of gigantic congregations in the U.S. and beyond.
 If you are in southern California and you have the opportunity, I recommend you take in one of their services.
 Amazing what God can do with someone who is open to what God is doing.

-John and a couple others joined forces in the early 1980s to start a new spiritual movement, the Vineyard.
-John passed away long ago, but his thinking on church life and theology on the Holy Spirit are life giving.
+John and a couple of others joined forces in the early 1980s to start a new spiritual movement, the Vineyard.
+John passed away long ago, but his thinking on church life and theology on the Holy Spirit are life-giving.
 John’s theology of the Kingdom of God has affected the Church worldwide.

 Rice is the head of Every Nation, a church planting organization that has several hundred congregations spread throughout the world.
 Every Nation is particularly keen on reaching out to campus ministry and outreach to students and athletes.

-Len Sweet – thought leader, prolific author, seminary professor at George Fox Seminary, head of Doctor of Ministry program.
+Len Sweet – thought leader, prolific author, a seminary professor at George Fox Seminary, head of Doctor of Ministry program.
 I recommend you look at some of Len Sweet’s books and messages.
-He has a way of seeing beneath the same thing as others, but deducing unique lessons.
+He has a way of seeing beneath the same thing as others but deducing unique lessons.

 Steve has been one of the most prolific servant evangelism trainers.
 His materials are loaded with outreach wisdom he’s gained over decades of outreach.